Contents On This Page

-Factors Affecting Nail Growth : There are so many reasons otherwise known as factors which may alter the normal growth rate of ones nails.
+Factors Affecting Nail Growth: There are so many reasons, otherwise known as factors that may alter the normal growth rate of one’s nails.

-Whichever way they may be, one thing is certain, which is, they are capable of hindering or favours the growth of nails.
+Whichever way they may be, one thing is sure, which is, they are capable of hindering or favors the growth of nails.

-But before we do so, it’s imperative to know the back-ends on which nail growth is hung.
+But before I do so, it’s imperative to know the back-ends on which nail growth is hung.

-Often times, the food we hate to eat or fail to incorporate into our diet might just be what we need for our nails to grow out well.
+Often, the food we hate to eat or fail to incorporate into our diet might be what we need for our nails to grow out well.
 (Yeah you heard me right)

-Food is undoubtedly a requisite to a healthy nail growth and must certainly be consumed for a shiny looking nails.
+Food is undoubtedly a requisite to healthy nail growth and must undoubtedly be consumed for shiny looking nails.

-Besides that, not all food is good for your nails.
+Besides that, not all food is right for your nails.
 There are some you should never consume, Never.

-For example, food rich in vitamins, minerals and protein does not only keep our body sparkly, they also help to lengthen our nails and keep them in shape.
+For example, food rich in vitamins, minerals, and protein does not only keep our body sparkly, but they also help to lengthen our nails and keep them in shape.

-Beside food, there are some other factors that favours nail growth which we are going to look out later in this article.
+Besides food, some other factors favour nail growth which we are going to look out later in this article.